 It’s time to hit the pavement, push the overdraft, and ignore the bank manager’s calls.
 Hong Kong, for many, is seen as the quintessential shopping paradise.
-From first class shopping malls, to fashionable boutique stores, and all the local independents crammed in between.
+From shopping malls, to fashionable boutique stores, and all the local independents crammed in between.
 Make sure you miss out on nothing with the W Guide to shopping in Hong Kong.

 Sitting conveniently on the Airport Express Kowloon Station, Elements hosts more than 120 swanky stores selling upscale fashion, accessories, and jewelry.
 This includes several flagship stores including Louis Vuitton, Gucci, and Valentino.
-Whilst the mall also brings together a host of fine dining restaurants, many offering splendid views overlooking Victoria Harbor.
+Whilst the mall also brings together a host of fine dining restaurants, many offering splendid views overlooking Victoria Harbour.
 Just be sure to visit all 5 of Elements’ Nature zones.
 Each themed after a Chinese Natural Element, be it metal, fire, water, wood, or earth.

 1 Austin Road West, Kowloon, Hong Kong

 With 2 cinemas, over 450 shops, and 50 food and beverage outlets to explore, even the most particular of shopper will find Harbour City irresistible.
 This versatile shopping mall satisfies every craving you may have for high-quality products.
 Sitting by the beautiful Victoria Harbour, it is also host to a number of distinguished bars and restaurants.

 3–27 Canton Road, Tsim Sha Tsui, Kowloon, Hong Kong